 Williamsburg Cemetery Tour

-Check out this beautiful Cemetery tour where you will have 90 minutes of fun when you embark on this adventure.
+Check out this beautiful Cemetery haunted ghost tour where you will have 90 minutes of fun when you embark on this adventure.
 Meet your professional guide in front of the Colonial Courthouse on Duke of Gloucester Street where you will then head off to explore three historical cemeteries in Williamsburg Virginia including:

 The Peyton Randolph House- The oldest portion of the house dates back to 1715 and was designated a National Historic Landmark in 1973 as the home of Peyton Randolph who was the first President of the Continental Congress.

 The Bruton Parish Church Cemetery- The church was constructed in 1683 and was designated a National Historic Landmark in 1970 for an example of colonial religious architecture.
 There are 17th-century graves located on the property and no one knows how many graves it contains, or the oldest grave.
-It served as a hospital during the Civil War, and was used as a burial site for more than 100 confederate soliders.
+It served as a hospital during the Civil War, and was used as a burial site for more than 100 confederate soldiers.
 Many of the earlier burials are unmarked.
 This cemetery holds a lot of history within to learn about.

 The Galt Family Cemetery- This cemetery holds the remains of members of the Galt family who were linked to the Eastern State Hospital.
 The graves range from 1773 to 1866.
 There are no markers or gravestones marking the graves and the cemetery is enclosed by a brick wall around the cemetery.